 The mix of performers is eclectic.
-Artists performing there have included Yo-Yo Ma, Placido Domingo, John Fogerty of Creedence Clearwater Revival, John Legend, Radiohead and Idina Menzel.
+Artists performing there in the past have included Yo-Yo Ma, Placido Domingo, John Fogerty of Creedence Clearwater Revival, John Legend, Radiohead and Idina Menzel.

-At the classical performances, Berkeley audiences are among the best at any California venue we've visited.
-They're quiet and attentive and nice to each other, but they are not always punctual.
-Too many people arrive late, which can delay the start of the performance.
+At the classical music performances, Berkeley audiences are quiet and attentive and nice to each other, but they are not always punctual.
+In fact, so many people may arrive late that it delays the start of the performance.

 Tips for Enjoying Concerts at the Berkeley Greek Theatre

-- Seats in the numbered sections are on simple concrete steps with no backs or cushions.
+- Seats in the numbered sections are on concrete steps with no backs or cushions.
 No matter what kind of cushion Mother Nature may have provided you, something soft to sit on is a must.
-Cushions are available for rent, but for a steep price - or bring your own.
+Cushions are available for rent, but for a steep price.

 - The upper sections have lots of shallow steps and no handrails.
 If your mobility is limited, it may be better to choose a seat in a lettered section.